Stary54264/STA304-Term-Paper-1/README.md

 ## Overview

-This repo is the analysis of data of beaches in Toronto.
+This repo contains all the files needed for the analysis of data of beaches in Toronto.

 ## File Structure